Edinburgh Worldwide Investment Trust : Inv Trust PLC - Issue of Equity | MarketScreener

 Issue of Equity

-The Board of Edinburgh Worldwide Investment Trust plc (the 'Company') announces that, pursuant to its block listing facility, the Company has issued 75,000 ordinary shares of 5p each (the 'New Shares') on 20 August 2018 in order to meet ongoing market demand.
-The New Shares, which rank pari passu with the Company's existing shares, were issued for cash at a price of 935.00p per ordinary shareand at a premium to the prevailing net asset value.As a result of this issue, the total number of ordinary shares in issue is 55,479,739 and the total number of voting rights in the Company is 55,479,739.
+The Board of Edinburgh Worldwide Investment Trust plc (the 'Company') announces that, pursuant to its block listing facility, the Company has issued 150,000 ordinary shares of 5p each (the 'New Shares') on 24 August 2018 in order to meet ongoing market demand.
+The New Shares, which rank pari passu with the Company's existing shares, were issued for cash at a price of 964.00p per ordinary shareand at a premium to the prevailing net asset value.As a result of this issue, the total number of ordinary shares in issue is 55,629,739 and the total number of voting rights in the Company is 55,629,739.

 The above figure may be used by shareholders as the denominator for the calculations by which they will determine if they are required to notify their interest in, or a change to their interest in, the Company under the FCA's Disclosure Guidance and Transparency Rules.